MouseBiteLabs/Game-Boy-MBC3-Cartridge/Technical/README.md

 ![image](https://github.com/MouseBiteLabs/Game-Boy-MBC1-Cartridge/assets/97127539/c3d14c7a-4695-4fc1-92df-16f425d90c79)

----UPDATE BELOW TO MBC3 INFO---

 But that's not all the MM chip does.
-It also is used to pull the MBC1's /RESET input to GND as well.
-This is especially important for original Game Boy MBC1 carts with 256K SRAM that needed the MBC1 to be powered from the battery, as keeping this pin off will (assumedly) keep current draw of the MBC1 to a minimum.
-Furthermore, pulling this pin to GND also causes the MBC1 to assert the SRAM's /CE pin high to keep the SRAM in a low power state.
+It also is used to pull the MBC3's /RESET input to GND as well.
+This is especially important as keeping this pin off will keep current draw of the MBC3 to a minimum.
+Furthermore, pulling this pin to GND also causes the MBC3 to assert the SRAM's /CE pin high to keep the SRAM in a low power state.

 ### Reset IC - MM1134